 My background in film making has inspired me to create narratives for my ceramic pieces in which science and mythology intertwine in comment to the human condition.
 By using the symbol of The Goddess, I am able to link past and present mythologies.

 My production technique uses combinations of high fired clays, experimenting with plaster cast molds, textured markings and melted glass.
 I hand-build and throw on the wheel.
 Colour is then applied using slips and self-made glazes which have been informed by abstract colour sketches.
 The narrative of the piece is then completed by adding photographic decals.

 Ceramics create an enduring record, that when embedded with photographs become a message for the future.
 It reminds me of the geology of the earth, and it feels magical and profound to create in this way.

 I chose to make the human form in clay as a way to communicate the human connection to the earth.
 That connection and its complexities are described within each piece.

 I am presently working on sculptural ways to represent the Inuit myth of Sedna Goddess of the Sea, with clay.
 I am incorporating the shapes, textures, colours, and ideas that I have been gathering with my paintings and sketches of whales.

-This Inuit myth seems relevant to today’s world where women’s voices are often unheard, leaving a sense of betrayal and powerlessness – and gives a sense of hope.
+This Inuit myth also seems relevant to today’s world where women’s voices are often unheard, leaving a sense of betrayal and powerlessness – and gives a sense of hope.